-- Built a century ago, the palace is a mix of Rajasthani and Indo-Mughal styles - The palace, originally built as the official residence of the Commissioner of Avadh, Harcourt Butler, in 1915, was owned by the royal family of Mahmudabad.
+- Built a century ago, the palace is a mix of Rajasthani and Indo-Mughal styles - The palace, originally built as the official residence of the Commissioner of Avadh, Harcourt Butler, in 1915, was owned by the royal family of Mahmudabad. - By its own account, the family migrated to India in the 13th century and settled in erstwhile Avadh, current Lucknow, in the 16th century, and owed allegiance to the Mughals.

-To get free Live Classes, Materials Scan this QR Code & Download our Adda247 App
+To get free Live Classes Materials Scan this QR Code & Download our Adda247 App